Sleepers (film): Plot

 Michael secretly drafts scripted questions for Snyder in advance.
-As a result, Snyder casts significant doubt on the testimony of a woman who witnessed the murder, and two other witnesses are intimidated into silence.
-For his plan to fully succeed, however, Michael decides that he must damage Nokes's reputation and convincingly place John and Tommy at another location at the time of the shooting.
+As a result, Snyder casts significant doubt on the testimony of Mrs. Salinas, a woman who witnessed the murder.
+Two other witnesses are intimidated into silence.
+For his plan to fully succeed, however, Michael decides that he must damage Nokes' reputation and convincingly place John and Tommy at another location at the time of the shooting.
 When called as a witness, Ferguson (now a social worker) admits that Nokes and the other guards systematically abused the boys.
-But to clinch the case, a key witness is still needed for John and Tommy's alibi.
 Shakes has a long talk with Father Bobby; after learning the truth about the abuse that the boys suffered, he reluctantly agrees to perjure himself.
 Father Bobby testifies at trial that John and Tommy were with him at a New York Knicks game at the time of the shooting, producing three ticket stubs as proof.
 As a result, John and Tommy are acquitted.
+Ferguson is told by the judge not to leave town because people will want to ask him questions.

-Following his evidence, Ferguson is told by the judge not to leave town because people will want to ask him questions.
-The remaining guards are also punished for their crimes.
-Addison, who became a politician and continued to molest children, is abducted and killed near the local airport.
-The killers are gangsters who are led by Rizzo's older brother, Eddie "Little Caesar" Robinson, who heard the truth about Rizzo's death from King Benny.
+The remaining abusive guards are punished for their crimes.
+Addison, who became a politician and continued to molest children, is abducted and killed near the local airport by gangsters led by Rizzo's older brother, Eddie "Little Caesar" Robinson, who heard the truth about Rizzo's death from King Benny.
 Styler, now a corrupt police officer, is imprisoned for taking bribes and murdering a drug dealer.

 After the acquittal, Michael, Shakes, John and Tommy meet with Carol at a local bar to celebrate.
 It is the final time that the four men are together.
 Shakes remains in Hell's Kitchen and becomes a trainee reporter.
 Michael quits the DA's office, moves to the English countryside, becomes a carpenter and remains unmarried.
 John and Tommy both die before age 30; John succumbs to alcohol poisoning, while Tommy is ambushed and murdered by rival criminals.
 Carol remains in Hell's Kitchen as a social worker; she has a son, naming him John Thomas Michael Martinez and nicknaming him "Shakes".